-Due to Corona outbreak there are NO WALK-IN's.
+Due to Corona outbreak there are NO WALK-INs.
 You can still pay by phone or mail.
-Given the current COVID19 restrictions imposed by the state of Illinois our May 11th meeting is cancelled.
+Given the current COVID-19 restrictions imposed by the state of Illinois our July 13th meeting is canceled.
 Please Send Updated Resumes to The Local.

 The Chicago Regional Council of Carpenters website is the gateway of information for our members.
 Pension, insurance, and benefits information, voter registration, political action, organizing, and safety programs.

 If you lose your insurance coverage: An important thing to remember about Continuation Coverage is that if you lose your regular Carpenters health plan coverage due to insufficient work hours, you are eligible to continue the same coverage you had while actively working, or select alternative coverage with reduced benefits.
 If you lose your continuation coverage, but your spouse's employer offers insurance, the HIPAA law gives you the right within 30 days to get covered through special enrollment at any time of the year without waiting for the open enrollment period.

 The AFL-CIO is a federation of 55 distinct unions.
 Their website has many resources.
 They strive to build and support the rights of working people and fight to vanquish social and economic injustice for members and non-members alike.

 We are affiliated with The Lake County Building Construction Trades Council.
 Visit their website today.